wuddleko/genguard/README.md

 - `--since` — skip a group with `inputs` when those paths, its outputs, and the config still match the latest commit that `HEAD` and the ref share.
 - `--isolated` — check the committed files in a temporary worktree and leave your checkout alone. `check` only.
 - `--json` — print the result as JSON.
+- `--verbose` — stream the generator's stdout and stderr to stderr while the command runs.

 ## Run it